i-adopt/terminologies/texts/join.md

 Found a mistake?
 Your terminology missing?

-Head over to github and add it!
+Head over to <a href="https://github.com/i-adopt/terminologies">github</a> and add it!